skalenetwork/metaport/README.md

     open: true, // Open Metaport on load (optional, default = false)
     mainnetEndpoint: MAINNET_ENDPOINT, // Ethereum Mainnet endpoint, required only for M2S or S2M transfers (optional, default = null)
     network: 'staging', // SKALE network that will be used - mainnet or staging (optional, defualt = mainnet)
-    schains: [ // List of SKALE Chains that will be available in the Metaport UI (default = []) 'chainName1',
+    chains: [ // List of SKALE Chains that will be available in the Metaport UI (default = []) 'chainName1',
         'chainName2',
         'chainName3'
     ],
-    chainsMetadata: { // Chain name aliases that will be displayed in the UI (optional, defualt = {}) 'chainName1': 'Europa SKALE Chain',
+    chainsMetadata: { // Chain name aliases that will be displayed in the UI (optional, defualt = {}) 'chainName1': {
-        'chainName2': 'NFT Hub'
+            alias: 'Europa SKALE Chain', // optional
+            minSfuelWei: '27000000000000', // optional
+            faucetUrl: '[FAUCET_URL]' // optional
+        },
+        ...
     },
     tokens: { // List of tokens that will be available in the Metaport UI (default = {}) 'chainName2': { // chain name where token origin deployed (mainnet or SKALE Chain name)